Aadya2905/aadyasharma.in/content/posts/the-paradigm-of-heteronormativity.md

 ***Queerness as confusion.***

 When members of the LGBTQIA+ come out, they are sometimes told they are going through a phase and that it will eventually pass.
 People may believe they are unsure of themselves or their sexuality.
-The idea that any sexuality that isn't heterosexuality is a phase is heteronormative since it implies that everyone is straight and anyone who isn't is just confused.
+The idea that any sexuality that isn't heterosexuaityl is a phase is heteronormative since it implies that everyone is straight and anyone who isn't is just confused.

 ***The Impact of Heteronormativity.***